solemnsky/solemnsky-js/README.md

 ## code style

 There is a .eslintrc in the root directory of this project.
 It's suggested you have eslint running in your editor, or at the very least running bin/lint.sh from the root directory before pushing commits.

+Thou shalt always return a constructor, not an instance.